robertah/nlu_project_2/README.md

-# Story Cloze Test - NLU project 2
+# Story Cloze Test - NLU Project 2

 The goal of this project is to predict the right ending of a 4-sentence story among two alternatives.